 Provide guidelines for students regarding the volume and standard of work to be expected at the end of each year of their studies.
-These guidelines should be included in the written documentation supplied to students and supervisors.
+The milestones document should be included in the PGR Student Handbook supplied to students and supervisors.
 It should be made clear that progress from one year to the next (including progress into the completion year for part-time students only), will depend on satisfactory achievement of the necessary work.

 1.17.
-Examination Board and Research Students' Progress Committee
+Examination Board and Research Students' Progress Board